-Modulation linearity is limited mainly by the internal audio oscillator, a Wien bridge sinewave generator.
+Modulation linearity is mainly limited by the internal audio oscillator, a Wien bridge sinewave generator.
 A P-channel JFET acts as a voltage-controlled resistor to automatically set the oscillator loop gain to one.
 Variation in JFET channel resistance with drain-source signal voltage distorts the sine wave.

 A trick to linearize JFET channel resistance may not have been known when the ST-1000A was designed.
 Applying one-half of the drain signal to the gate makes any variation in channel resistance symmetrical, cancelling even-order distortion.
 This kills the dominant second-order JFET distortion product, greatly reducing THD.